Public broadcasting: United States

 In the United States, public broadcasters may receive some funding from both federal and state sources, but generally most of their financial support comes from underwriting by foundations and businesses (ranging from small shops to corporations), along with audience contributions via pledge drives.
-The great majority operate as private not-for-profit corporations.
+Many are owned or overseen by not-for-profit corporations, university boards or other local license holders.